jpsalvadorm63/RepData_PeerAssessment1/README.md

 Those 8 steps should be enaugh to review the projects.

-You can find aditional <code>.R</code>, <code>.Rmd</code> and <code>.html</code> files refered to the "full submission" part of the project, you may view and review them, but I don't think they are part of evaluation process:
+You can find aditional <code>.R</code> and <code>.Rmd</code> files refered to the "full submission" part of the project in same name subdir, you may view and review them, but I don't think they are part of evaluation process:

 + <code>full_submission.R</code> the full submission part of project in R